 After creating and nurturing your winner idea, it’s time to put it into action and see how well it works in real life.
 Figure out all the resources you’ll need in order to operationalize the idea and get to work.

-The road to success in design thinking consists of a combination between a great idea and a great execution.
-Prototyping a solution and considering all possible scenarios is key in this stage so you’re sure all your basis are covered.
+The road to success in design thinking consists of a combination of a great idea and a great execution.
+Prototyping a solution and considering all possible scenarios is key in this stage so you’re sure all your bases are covered.

 Other design thinking experts may describe the design thinking process in a different way, breaking it down into three, four or even seven stages, such as Herbert A. Simon described it.